 What is the role of physical therapy in treating brain injury?

-Physical therapy in Clinton Township plays a crucial role in the comprehensive treatment and rehabilitation of individuals with brain injuries.
+Physical therapy plays a crucial role in the comprehensive treatment and rehabilitation of individuals with brain injuries.
 Here are some critical aspects of its benefits in brain injury treatment:

 Restoring physical function